lammps/lammps/doc/src/pair_hybrid.rst

 .. code-block:: LAMMPS

    pair_coeff  2 3  none

 or this form in the "Pair Coeffs" section of the data file:

 .. parsed-literal::

    3  none

-If an assignment to *none* is made in a simulation with the *hybrid/overlay* pair style, it wipes out all previous assignments of that atom type pair to sub-styles.
+If an assignment to *none* is made in a simulation with the *hybrid/overlay* or *hybrid/scaled* pair style, it wipes out all previous assignments of that pair of atom types to sub-styles.

-Note that you may need to use an :doc:`atom_style <atom_style>` hybrid command in your input script, if atoms in the simulation will need attributes from several atom styles, due to using multiple pair potentials.
+Note that you may need to use an :doc:`atom_style <atom_style>` hybrid command in your input script, if atoms in the simulation will need attributes from several atom styles, due to using multiple pair styles with different requirements.

 ----------